 Address: New Bazaar, 8RHF+XRX, Rruga Shemsi Haka, Tiranë, Albania.
 Get directions here.

 ☞ SEE ALSO: 15 Best Things To Do in Saranda

-4. Take a Ride on the Dajti Expres (One of The Best Things to Do in Tirana)
+4. Take a Ride on the Dajti Ekspres (One of The Best Things to Do in Tirana)

-One of the most fun things to do in Tirana is to take the Dajti Expres cable car.
+One of the most fun things to do in Tirana is to take the Dajti Ekspres cable car.
 The views from the cabin are absolutely spectacular.